alexisthual/brain-cockpit/README.md

 - start the frontend with `yarn start`
 - start the backend with `python main.py` (using your `brain-cockpit` conda env)

+### Application in production mode

+In separate prompts:

+- build the frontend with `yarn build`
+- start the backend with `python main.py --env production` (using your `brain-cockpit` conda env)

 ### Custom utilitaries

 #### Functional images resampling